“What is the soul?” I get asked this question a lot. It’s hard for most people to describe the soul.

 “There is a river whose streams make glad the city of God” (Psalm 46:4).
 In many places the Bible refers to God’s Spirit flowing like a river in our midst and through our souls.
 It’s with our soul that we thirst for God.
 So the Psalmist cries out, “O God..
 My soul thirsts for you” (Psalm 63:1).

 To live with soul is elusive for most people — so much so that Jesus warns us to be careful not to lose our soul!
 (Matthew 16:26).
 If you neglect your soul you lose touch with it.
-To lose soulfulness is to lose your vitality or “vim and vigor” for life.
+To lose soulfulness is to lose your vitality for living and loving well.

 But our souls have been split by sin (James 1:5-8, YLT).
 Neglect, anger, lust, deceit, judgment, pride and other sins coming from our hearts or imposed upon us by others cause our souls to be malformed and to malfunction.
 Only God can heal and restore the soul to the glory it’s created for.
 As we’ll see in the additional Scriptures below, a primary way that the Lord revives our soul is a surprise to most people: He uses the law!